Jon Gosselin Sparks Engagement Buzz With Date Night Pic With Girlfriend Colleen Conrad: ‘I Love This Woman!’

 Jon Gosselin is in love and happy 10 years after his messy divorce from Kate Gosselin.
-The former Jon and Kate Plus 8 star posted a new photo to Instagram in which he declared his love for his girlfriend Colleen Conrad, and some fans think it’s time the two get engaged — if they’re not already.
+The former Jon and Kate Plus 8 star posted a new photo to Instagram in which he declared his love for his girlfriend, Colleen Conrad, and some fans think it’s time the two get engaged — if they’re not already.

-In the new photo, which you can see below, Jon is smiling as he poses with Colleen, his girlfriend of several years.
+In the new photo, which can be seen below, Jon is smiling as he poses with Colleen, his girlfriend of several years.
 The dad of eight looks happy and trim following his recent weight loss as he embraces his lady love.
 Colleen is wearing an off-shoulder black dress as she hugs her man.
 Her hand is tucked under his arm, thus hiding her ring finger.

-In the caption to the photo, Jon notes that he and Colleen were out on a date night.
+In the caption of the photo, Jon notes that he and Colleen were out on a date night.
 The photo is tagged at Building 24 Kitchen & Bar, an eatery near Jon’s hometown in Wyomissing, Pennsylvania.

 While there is is no indication that Jon is engaged to Colleen, fans of the former TLC star hit the comments section of the post to remark on how happy and in love he appears to be a decade after his acrimonious divorce from the Kate Plus 8 star.
 Some also asked if wedding bells are in the couple’s future.